The geometry of the space-time and motion of the spinning bodies: Introduction to the 3+3+3-model of cosmology

 Notice that if we consider that the universe is a set of points, then it is natural to consider it as 6-dimensional.
-But in such 6-dimensional space-time, rotations will not be admitted, because the existence of the 3-dimensional space does not mean that the space rotations are also admitted.
-Analogously, if we neglect the three temporal coordinates, the motions will not be admitted.
-But, since we consider the universe as a set of orthonormal moving frames, so it is more natural to consider it as a 9-dimensional.
+But in such 6-dimensional space-time, rotations will not be admitted, because the existence of the 3-dimensional space does not mean that the spatial rotations are also admitted.
+Analogously, if we neglect the three temporal coordinates, according to (\ref{2.11}) the velocities will not be admitted.
+But, since we consider the universe as a set of orthonormal moving frames, so it is more natural to consider it as 9-dimensional.

 This 9-dimensional space-time has the following property: From each point of the space, each velocity and each spatial direction of the observer, the universe seems to be the same.
 In other words, assuming that $R$ is a global constant, there are no privileged spatial points, no privileged directions and no privileged velocities.